mvdh7/PyCO2SYS/docs/quick.md

     See [User guide / Arguments and results](detail.md) for the full sets of keyword arguments that can be provided to `pyco2.sys` and the results parameters that can be calculated.

-    See [User guide / Advanced results access](results.md) for a more detailed overview of how results can be solved for and accessed from a `CO2System`.
+    See [User guide / Advanced tips and tricks](advanced.md) for a more detailed overview of how results can be solved for and accessed from a `CO2System`.

 A few common examples are given below.